Laserkanon/thread-pilot/README.md

 ### 1.7.
 Authentication and Authorization

-The services use a straightforward and secure **API Key-based authentication** mechanism.
-This approach was chosen for its simplicity and effectiveness in server-to-server communication, which is the primary use case for this integration layer.
+The services currently use a simple API Key-based authentication mechanism.
+This choice was made because the overall architecture and usage patterns of these services are not yet fully defined.
+Implementing API Key authentication provides a cost-effective and minimal first step to secure the endpoints, while keeping flexibility for more advanced authentication and authorization approaches as the system evolves.

 -   **How it Works**: Each service is configured with a secret API key.
 Clients (including other services within the solution) must include this key in the `X-Api-Key` header of their HTTP requests.
 A custom authentication handler (`ApiKeyAuthHandler`) validates the key using a constant-time comparison algorithm to protect against timing attacks.
 If the key is missing or invalid, the request is rejected with a `401 Unauthorized` response.
 -   **Configuration**: The API key for each service is defined in `secrets.local.json` and applied via the `init.ps1` script, which stores them in .NET User Secrets.
 This ensures that keys are not hardcoded and are managed securely during local development.
 The `Vehicle.Service` client within the `Insurance.Service` is also configured with the correct key via dependency injection.